cassiomolin/http-patch-spring/README.md

 ### JSON Merge Patch

-JSON Merge Patch defines a format and processing rules for applying operations to a JSON document that are based upon specific content of the target document.
-It is defined in the [RFC 7396][rfc7396] is identified by the `application/merge-patch+json` media type:
+JSON Merge Patch is a format that describes the changes to be made to a target JSON document using a syntax that closely mimics the document being modified.
+It is defined in the [RFC 7396][rfc7396] is identified by the `application/merge-patch+json` media type.

-> A JSON merge patch document describes changes to be made to a target JSON document using a syntax that closely mimics the document being modified.
-Recipients of a merge patch document determine the exact set of changes being requested by comparing the content of the provided patch against the current content of the target document.
-If the provided merge patch contains members that do not appear within the target, those members are added.
-If the target does contain the member, the value is replaced.
-Null values in the merge patch are given special meaning to indicate the removal of existing values in the target.
+The server processing a JSON Merge Patch document determine the exact set of changes being requested by comparing the content of the provided patch against the current content of the target document:

+- If the merge patch contains members that do not appear within the target document, those members are _added_.
+- If the target does contain the member, the value is _replaced_.
+- _null_ values in the merge patch indicate that existing values in the target document are to be _removed_.
+- Other values in the target document will remain untouched.

 A request to update John's job title could be: